fractal-code/meteor-azure/README.md

 ### Force HTTPS

-Meteor's core [force-ssl](https://atmospherejs.com/meteor/force-ssl) package is incompatible with IIS.
+Meteor's core [force-ssl](https://atmospherejs.com/meteor/force-ssl) package is incompatible with our setup.
 You can achieve the same functionality with a rewrite rule in your web.config:

 ```xml
 <!-- Force HTTPS -->